 I've been in practice in Swansea since 1991, helping people of all ages and abilities learn how to move through life with more ease and awareness.

-I began studying the Alexander Technique in 1984.
-I had been practicing yoga for many years and was starting to train as a yoga teacher when I first came across the Alexander Technique while on a yoga residential.
-Alexander lessons had such a profound effect on my approach to yoga, and on my life in general, that I postponed my yoga studies in order to train as an Alexander teacher.
+I’d been practicing yoga for many years and was on a yoga teacher training course when I first came across the Alexander Technique in 1984.
+Lessons in the technique had such a profound effect on my approach to yoga, and on my life in general, that I was inspired to train as an Alexander teacher.

 My interest in movement and the mind/body connection is also supported by many years of meditation practice and inquiry.
 A wide range of other interests includes Argentinian tango, and I enjoy bringing my movement teaching skills to contribute to the teaching of a tango class in Swansea.
 I am a member of S.T.A.T and The Feldenkrais Guild UK.